John-Keating/dsp/03-command_line.md

 The order does not matter for these flags, e.g. `-hl` will return the same as `-lh`. `-la` is a meaningful combination that will return a long form list that that includes hidden files. `-lah` will return a long form list of all files but show the file size in the largest possible unit.

 ---

+What does xargs do?
+Give an example of how to use it.

+`xargs` creates a list of arguments that can then be piped into another command.
+It allows you to pass a list of arguments that would be larger than the limits of a command or contain characters that the command cannot process.
+`xargs` is frequently used with grep and find commands.

+`$ find . -name ".txt" -print | xargs grep "computer"`

+The example above will search the current directory for txt files with the word computer in them and print them.

+'''
+Carolines-MacBook-Pro:temp johnkeating$ find . -name "*.txt" -print ./bacon.txt
+./ipad.txt
+./macintosh.txt
+./mobile.txt
+./newfile.txt
+./oldfile.txt
+./potato.txt
+Carolines-MacBook-Pro:temp johnkeating$ find . -name "*.txt" -print | xargs grep computer ./ipad.txt:computer imputer imputeree ./macintosh.txt:computer computer commuter ./mobile.txt:computer
+'''